 In Thailand, even in Bangkok, streets are not laid well and neither are sidewalks.
 What may have been a normal-looking flat sidewalk half an hour ago, under a foot of sudden flood water, can suddenly be a street of developing potholes.

 I once saw a Western guy, paddling in water, fall down a two foot hole that had suddenly opened up when the floods started.
 He wasn’t hurt, but boy did he look stupid standing in a hole up to his mid-thigh with water running around him.

 In high water, you can’t see holes until you’ve stepped in them.
 Stay indoors.
 It’s safer.

 Don’t Drive in Flooded Side Streets – Again, like any place in the world, if it’s raining hard it can flood.
 If you’re driving and it’s pouring down, don’t pull down a beginning-to-flood side street to try to miss the traffic.
 A Western friend did that and, within three minutes, the water was up to the bottom of his car door and rising rapidly.
 His engine spluttered and stopped, and there he sat in two and a half feet of water, stranded in his car.
 Don’t let that be you.

 Although it looks like Noah’s Ark will be floating by soon, believe me, it won’t.
 Within half an hour, the rain will have stopped, the floods subsided and life in Thailand will go on as normal.
-Meanwhile, you’ve stayed inside, nice and dry, until it’s stopped.
-Welcome to Thailand.
-You are now Thai.
+Meanwhile, you have stayed inside, nice and dry, until it has stopped.